calestialgem/Tomurcuk/README.md

   - All modules must have a `CMake` target named `module<ModuleName>`.
   - All `CMake` variable names must be in `SCREAMING_SNAKE_CASE` with an `<MODULE_NAME>_` prefix.
+- Documentation
+  - All files must start with a comment that explains what it does, why it is needed, and how it should be used.
+  - Individual symbols should not be documented when created.
+Later, if it is seen that a symbol is too complex to understand under a couple of minutes, it can be briefly explained with a comment right before its declaration.
+  - Higher level design decisions could be explained in documents that are placed in `documents` directory.